alaffin12/stackedit/4. The Dark Sun/Introduction and Overview.md

 > My mind turns curiously time and again to Athas, the Land of the Dark Sun.
 >
 > I have not ventured often to Athas.
 It is a grim place, one that has fallen out of balance with itself.
-And magic - my weapon and ally
+And magic - my weapon and ally - is problematic there.
+So I do not often venture to those lands.
+>
+> But in my search for the foundational secrets of the comos my mind turns again and aga
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0NjgwMTQzMF19
+eyJoaXN0b3J5IjpbMzkzODk5NjAzLDIwNDY4MDE0MzBdfQ==
 -->